Spirituality: as human as breathing

 Above all, spirituality is personal, a definition that is anathema to religions or corporations that treat their followers and customers as a homogenous group.
 At an individual level, I am usually touched by the crunchy sound of dried leaves on the ground in autumn, the sight of the sea in Brighton or a violinist attempting to break free from an orchestra.

 This last example leads me to spirituality’s discriminatory nature.
 It is Beethoven’s Violin Concerto that moves me, not Mendelssohn’s famous Violin Concerto in E minor.
 Nothing against the latter, but whereas in Beethoven’s piece the soloist is prefaced by the orchestra (a technique called ritornello) and therefore is allowed to add new themes of his/her own eventually, with Mendelssohn the soloist appears from the start and therefore there’s no surprise, there’s no game of ‘It’.
-Saying that, though, I adore the Concerto in E minor’s third movement, which you can watch here.
+Saying that, though, I adore the Concerto in E minor’s third movement.